Skip to content

 Next is a series of notebooks on preparing group snapshots, generating predictions for group snapshots, and evaluating the predictions.

-A set of notebooks follow, that show how we have used the functions in patientflow at UCLH to predict number of beds needed for emergency demand.
+A set of notebooks follow, that show how we assembled the building blocks from the 3x_ notebooks into a production system at UCLH to predict demand for beds.

 Preparing your notebook environment